SrebroN/ProgramskiPrevodioci1/README.md

 - Performed on the Abstract Syntax Tree (AST) built during parsing.

-- Uses a visitor-based approach to check declarations, type rules, scope resolution, and other semantic constraints.
+- Uses a visitor-based approach to check declarations, type rules, scope resolution, and other semantic constraints, and to generate symbol table.

 - Reports semantic errors with clear explanations.